ioannisstoupis/Hello-World/README.md

 # Hello-World

-I want to add notes of my projects with Excel, SQL, Python, and R
+My personal repository with projects on Excel VBA, SQL, Python, and R.
+The content projects will be updated as progressing with language programming.